zerneo85/ESP-Controlled-Rocket/README.md

 4. **Running the Code:**
    Compile and upload the code to your ESP32 using the Arduino IDE or PlatformIO.

+5. **File Management**
+  There is a webinterface where all files on SD Card en SPIFF memory can be managed.

 ### Debugging and Logging